itsmepravin/lancemeuptask/README.md

 6. Inside dashboard page, admin user can add new products, delete items and search through all products using 3 filter categories.
 7. Pagination could not be implemented because of time constraints.

+## Nv 16 Commit

+1. Added typescript to the project and converted some code to TS.
+See /pages/api and /context.
+2. Star Rating Component shows dynamically now and does not causes build error on Vercel.

 ## About Me

 If you would like to contact me, all my contact details can be found inside [my portfolio website](https://pravin-singh.netlify.app/).